tektoncd/experimental/webhooks-extension/docs/Monitoring.md

 ![Error status on pull request](./images/errorStatus.png?raw=true "Error status shown on a GitHub pull request")

-5. A comment is added to the pull request showing the result of the PipelineRun.
-The reported status operates as a hyperlink to the specific PipelineRun in the Tekton Dashboard, allowing you to quickly navigate to any relevant log files.
-Note that `Unknown` as a status denotes that the PipelineRun had not completed before the monitor Task reached its maximum polling duration (30 mins).
+6. A comment is added to the pull request showing the result of the `PipelineRun`.
+The reported status operates as a hyperlink to the specific `PipelineRun` in the Tekton Dashboard, allowing you to quickly navigate to any relevant log files.
+Note that `Unknown` as a status denotes that the `PipelineRun` had not completed before the monitor `TaskRun` reached its maximum polling duration (30 mins).

 ![PipelineRun status reporting](./images/comment.png?raw=true "PipelineRun status report as comment on GitHub pull request")